Gregorcnik/battelCompile/README.md

 cc -O2 -Wall assembler.c -o assembler
 ```

 To assemble a file run the assembler on the file and pipe the output to the output file.
-This works as the error are written to stderr.
+This works as the errors are written to stderr.
 Note that the file will be overwritten even if the assembler fails.

 ```bash
 ./assembler example.asm > example.c
 ```

-To avoid accidental overwrite on errors you can do use this instead:
+To avoid accidental overwrite on errors you can use this instead:

 ```bash
 ./assembler example.asm > tmp.c && mv tmp.c example.c